-- 🔉 T480s has rubbish speakers.
+- 🔉 T480s has absolutely rubbish speakers.
 I mean, why would somebody save money on the decent speakers for the laptop worth £1500?
 The maximum volume is extremely quiet and has rattling high pitch sound - very much like the sound quality of your first ever mobile phone.

 - 🖲️ Touchpad has huge buttons on the top of it.
-These buttons take like 20% of the touchpad size!
+These buttons take like 20% of the touchpad area!
 That area could be occupied by the touchpad sensor itself or easily combined as many other laptops have.

 - ⌨️ The print screen button is on the lower row between